bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 54°
-- overcast clouds
+- light rainmist
-- 81% humidity
+- 93% humidity
-- 8 mph wind
+- 10 mph wind

-0.2 inches of rain in the past 24 hours
+No precipitation in the past 24 hours

 ## Temperature Comparison